Import music from your server

 2. Run your import command against your music storage directory:

-sudo docker compose run --rm api funkwhale-manage import_files $LIBRARY_ID "/srv/funkwhale/data/music/nfsshare/" --recursive --noinput --in-place
+docker compose run --rm api funkwhale-manage import_files $LIBRARY_ID "/srv/funkwhale/data/music/nfsshare/" --recursive --noinput --in-place

 Funkwhale imports the music in your storage directory into the specified library.